teamdeeson/codex/docs/company-policies/conference-policy.md

 # Conference attendance.

+_This policy applies to team members employed by Deeson Group Ltd._

 We encourage our team members to attend relevant conferences for personal development and to promote our agnecy around the industry.

 If you'd like to attend a conference/event, you need to talk this through with your Chapter Lead.